 Early intervention is crucial.
 Thus, if you know (or just suspect) that you suffer from hearing loss, contact an audiologist.
 In addition to having trouble hearing, you might experience ear pain, muffled hearing, or a feeling of fullness in the ear.
 Sometimes this will occur in just one ear, so as we mentioned above, instead of relying on your other ear, make an appointment with an audiologist today.

 Don’t simply hope that the problem will resolve itself.
 After all, it may not.
 Remember that just one appointment with a doctor of audiology could change your life forever.
 To get started, contact the Sound Relief Hearing Center if you live in Colorado.
 At our five locations (four around Denver, one in Fort Collins), we provide hearing tests, hearing aids, hearing protection, and more.
-Our team of audiologists specialize in tinnitus (ringing in the ears) and hyperacusis (sensitivity to sound).
+Our team of audiologists specializes in tinnitus (ringing in the ears) and hyperacusis (sensitivity to sound).

 To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.
 We look forward to hearing from you!